AdobeDocs/acrobat-services-learn.en/help/usecases/legal.md

 module.exports = { createPDF, createPDFPost };
 ```

-The above code snippet required the document model and Acrobat Services Node SDK that you earlier installed.
+The above code snippet required the document model and [!DNL Acrobat Services] Node SDK that you earlier installed.
 There are two functions:

 * createPDF displays the upload document form.